 Credit Line: Purchase, Gifts of Prince Albrecht Radziwill and Charles M. Schott Jr., by exchange, and Rogers Fund, 1997

 Accession Number: 1997.356

 This rifle exemplifies the diverse influences shaping firearms design in eighteenth-century Sweden.
 Its slender proportions and small-caliber barrel are modeled after the Silesian Tschinke rifle; the prominent cheek stock is typically German, as is the use of inset brass decoration, yet the flat-faced lock copies French models.
-The lock mechanism, however, is unmistakably Swedish, the snaphaunce lock being favored in Scandinavia over the wheellock and flintlock commonly used on the Continent.
-A gunstocker by trade, Jonas Schertiger the Younger was a member of the Stockholm cabinetmaker's guild.
+The lock mechanism, however, is unmistakably Swedish, as the snaphaunce lock was favored in Scandinavia over the wheellock and flintlock commonly used on the Continent.
+A gunstocker by trade, Jonas Schertiger the Younger was a member of the Stockholm cabinetmakers' guild.
 His name and the date of manufacture are prominently engraved on the brass inlay on the cheek stock.
-A blank escutcheon surmounted by a royal crown on the sideplate suggests that this gun was intended for the hunting cabinet of Frederick I of Sweden (r.
-172051).
+A blank escutcheon surmounted by a royal crown on the sideplate suggests that this gun was intended for the hunting cabinet of King Frederick I of Sweden (reigned 1720–51).